jorger99/QuantSim/readme.md

 - experimental parameters
     - [sq well] how many modes to show, if any
     - [sq well] potential well, depth
-    - [tunneling particle] potential barrier height
+    - [tunneling particle] potential barrier height, thickness
     - [free particle] use wavepacket or not